 Fullerton Art Walk

-Pro Desk Space has been a participant in the Fullerton Art Walk for a few months.
-Therefore we are always looking for new artists to showcase in our space.
+Pro Desk Space has been a participant in the Fullerton Art Walk for quite some time.
+Therefore, we are always looking for new artists to showcase in our space.
 So whether you’re an experienced artist with numerous exhibitions under your belt, or you’re an up-and-coming artist just starting out your career, we welcome everyone to our space.
 If you’re interested in seeing whether or not your artwork will fit in our space, you can also drop by and take a tour of our space.

 How to Apply